rutar-academic/rutar.org/content/writing/vim_session_management_an_introduction_to_fish.md

 ### Pre-requisites
 I will assume that you have the tools [fd](https://github.com/sharkdp/fd) and [fzf](https://github.com/junegunn/fzf) installed and accessible in your shell.
 If you don't, you can simply omit the components that use `fzf`, and rewrite the parts using `fd` to use `find` instead.
-I will also assume you know a bit about vim, including plugin installation.
+I will also assume you know a bit about (Neo)Vim, including plugin installation.

 ## Session initialization and management
 In this section, we will write the core functionality of our program: save and open session files.